 Top of the Sub-Dome

-Of course of the of the best views of Half Dome requires a lot of work, such as hiking to the upper part of the sub dome.
-The sub dome gives you a close up view of the backside of Half Dome and the infamous cables that allow you to climb it.
-The above photo is one of my personal favorites as the view is just ridiculous.
+Of course, one of the best views of Half Dome requires a lot of work, and that is hiking to the upper part of the sub dome.
+The sub dome gives you a closeup view of the backside of Half Dome and the infamous cables that allow you to climb it.
+The above photo is one of my personal favorites, as the view is just ridiculous.

 Top of Half Dome Itself

 If you want to see all of the different characteristics of this unique rock, then you need to get on top of it and look over the edge.
-Half Dome is a lot bigger on the top than you would anticipate and it is crazy to stand upon it and look out over the valley.
+Half Dome is a lot bigger on the top than you would anticipate, and it is crazy to stand upon it and look out over the valley.
 This is a really tough hike though, so don’t take it lightly.

-This is one of the main views that everyone sees when they enter Yosemite from the South.
+Tunnel View is one of the main views that everyone sees when they enter Yosemite from the south.
 It is fantastic and a personal favorite of mine as you get to see the valley with El Capitan and Bridalveil Falls in front of you and Half Dome in the back.
 I will never forget the first time I saw this view as a kid.

 Viewpoint near Foresta on Highway 120

-If you are driving in from the North, then you do not have a point of view like Tunnel View, but the viewpoint near Foresta on Highway 120 is a great spot to stop and marvel at the iconic dome peaking its head out over the top of the mountains.
+If you are driving in from the north, then you do not have an experience like Tunnel View.
+However, the viewpoint near Foresta on Highway 120 is a great spot to stop and marvel at the iconic dome, which is peaking its head out over the top of the mountains.